KostadinHdz/Kostadin-Hadzhidinev/README.md

 # About Me

-I'm but a humble junior artist that wants to study.
-Right now I'm focusing on learning how to draw digitally and exploring different software to create assets that can be used in games.
-When I have free time I like to draw(preferably with pencils for now) and I also enjoy creating mods for games using different editors.
+I'm a versatile artist that is always looking to learn more and expand his skillset.
+Right now I'm focusing on becoming better at drawing digitally using a tablet and I'm exploring different software to create assets that can be used in games.
+When I have free time I like to draw(preferably with pencils) and I also enjoy creating mods for games using different editors.
 I like to draw character concepts, real life people and some other characters I've met throughout gaming and watching movies.
+I also like level and creature designing.

-For the moment my goal is to expand my artist skillset by learning how to work with different popular programs.
+For the moment my goal is to improve and expand on my artist skills as I'm learning how to use some of the more popular programs used in AAA companies.

 # Education